 Red Velvet Ice Cream

-Bring cream to a simmer.
+- Bring cream to a simmer in a medium sauce pan.
 Meanwhile, thoroughly whisk together egg yolks and sugar.
 Pour some of the simmering cream into the egg yolk mixture while stirring (this is so the eggs don't start cooking!).
 Add this mixture to your cream still in the pan, making sure you're stirring all the while.

 Egg yolks and sugar.
 That's a lot of egg yolks, dude.